-- Now, a Pop-Up will appear called Move or Copy.
+- Now, a pop-up will appear called Move or Copy.
 Under the To book section, you will find a dropdown sign.
-Here, the list of the opened workbook is shown.
+Here, the list of the opened workbooks is shown.
 Click on that.

-- Next, from the To book field, select a new book.
+- Next, from the To book field, select (new book).

 - Then, mark the Create a copy.
 Now, press OK.

 - We will get a new workbook named “Book2” (or “Book1”) with our previous data being copied into that workbook.